BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 Now comes the sought diamond.
 I would advise, before you ask ANY question, ensure you have completed steps 1 and 2.
 This might be hard, but the earlier you get used to this, the better you grow.
 I've had people ask me questions, and when I copy and paste their question on Google, the first result answers the question 100%, and this doesn't feel great.
 Most often, I'll have to send the link to them; meanwhile, they could have done this themselves and save me some time alongside increasing their problem-solving skill.

-Even if your next-door neighbor works at Google, if your Dad is a Software Engineer, if your close friend has two years' experience than you, try not to ask them questions until you have invested time into finding solutions yourself.
+Even if your next-door neighbor works at Google, if your Dad is a Software Engineer if your close friend has two years' experience than you, try not to ask them questions until you have invested time into finding solutions yourself.
 This would help you:

 - Build more self-confidence as you won't need to rely so much on others.
 (What if that close friend is unavailable to respond to you someday, what will you do?!)
 - Save the time of whomever you are planning to ask questions.
 There are tons of developers worldwide, and you might not be the only one asking that same person questions.
 By completing steps 1 and 2 first, you are also helping others with lesser experience than you or more complex problems to get answers quickly.